himanshuyv/SMAI/assignments/2/README.md

 ```
 As we can see from the above results, the likelihood of my gmm is less than the inbuilt gmm (Although they are close).
 This is because we initialize the mu and sigma randomly and the likelihood depends on the initialization of the mu and sigma.
 The above results are for the best k that is 3.

-- Plot for the smaller dataset.
+- Plot for the smaller dataset.<br>
 ![GMM Plot](./figures/gmm_clusters.png)

-- AIC and BIC for the larger dataset
+- AIC and BIC for the larger dataset<br>
 ![AIC and BIC](./figures/gmm_aic_bic_mine.png)

-- AIC and BIC for the larger dataset using inbuilt function
+- AIC and BIC for the larger dataset using inbuilt function<br>
 ![AIC and BIC](./figures/gmm_aic_bic_inbuilt.png)

 From the above plots, Elbow point is not very clear for this dataset.
 But most closer to the elbow point is at k = 2 of k = 3.